-Within the framework of everyday bordering discussed above several themes run through all papers: The recognition of the long histories of discrimination experienced by Roma communities across Europe; the changing policies of the EU and the tension between the inter-European de-bordering and the selective and restrictive immigration policies introduced as each state reacts to free movement in different ways; the continuing racism experienced by Roma people in their interaction with these bordering technologies; the homogenizing 'racialized othering' and construction of Roma as a 'criminal category' coexisting with the differentiations made between 'indigenous' and 'migrant ' Roma central to the dominant bordering discourses and the the heterogeneity, contestations and agency of Roma populations.
-The first paper engages with political and economic issues that contribute to the production of discourses about Roma through focusing on the increased dependency of Roma- led advocacy.
+Within the framework of everyday bordering discussed above several themes run through all papers: the recognition of the long histories of discrimination experienced by Roma communities across Europe; the changing policies of the EU and the tension between the inter-European de-bordering and the selective and restrictive immigration policies introduced as each state reacts to free movement in different ways; the continuing racism experienced by Roma people in their interaction with these bordering technologies; the homogenizing "racialized othering" and construction of Roma as a "criminal category" co-existing with the differentiations made between "indigenous" and "migrant" Roma central to the dominant bordering discourses and the heterogeneity, contestations and agency of Roma populations.
+The first paper engages with political and economic issues that contribute to the production of discourses about Roma through focusing on the increased dependency of Romani organizations and media on non-government donors leading to the marginalization of Roma-led advocacy.
 Plaut explores how the Romani journalism that now dominates aims at intervening to challenge negative representations of Romani populations and at convincing non-Romani populations that Roma can be included in the wider European identity, drowning out Romani activism and advocacy in Roma-targeted media.
 The second paper presents an analysis of how discursive and material processes of urban regeneration in Budapest have contributed to the exclusion of long-standing Roma residents.
 Keresztély, Scott and Virag expose the political intentions of the local government to marginalize Roma families through re drawing social and spatial borders between social and ethnic groups living in the neighbourhood.
 The third paper extends the analysis beyond the European territorial frame to contrast media discourses in Hungary and Canada about the motivations of and reactions to Hungarian Roma migration to Canada since the 1990s.
 Varju and Plaut locate the competing discourses in relation to the shifting contexts of the increasingly violent far right politics in Hungary, economic pressures and Canadian migration and welfare policies.

-The fourth paper explores how Roma from Eastern Europe who have migrated to Finland navigate a 'limboscape' where indirect bordering techniques limit their access to social rights and welfare provision.
-Tervonen and Enache demonstrate that whilst Roma are clear targets of bordering regimes, such regimes are set up to also deal with other legitimate 'unwanted migrants'.
-The government's prioritizing of this 'hostile environment' has led to inadequate welfare provision whilst migrant Roma employ diverse economic activities and transnational family networks to challenge the effects of such policies.
+The fourth paper explores how Roma from Eastern Europe who have migrated to Finland navigate a "limboscape" where indirect bordering techniques limit their access to social rights and welfare provision.
+Tervonen and Enache demonstrate that whilst Roma are clear targets of bordering regimes, such regimes are set up to also deal with other legitimate "unwanted migrants".
+The government's prioritizing of this "hostile environment" has led to inadequate welfare provision whilst migrant Roma employ diverse economic activities and transnational family networks to challenge the effects of such policies.

-A similarly 'hostile environment' is the context of the fifth paper that focuses on the bordering experiences of Roma and non-Roma migrants in the UK.
+A similarly "hostile environment" is the context of the fifth paper that focuses on the bordering experiences of Roma and non-Roma migrants in the UK.
 Wemyss and Cassidy track the reproduction and contestation of discourses about EU migration associated with the ending of transitional controls showing that as the restrictions on work by A2 citizens in the UK ended, negative discourses about them conflated diverse Roma and non-Roma groups, extending the border further into the lives of both groups in different and complex ways.